Early Music Week at World Fellowship Center, Albany, NH

 Early Music Week was founded in 1996 under the directorship of Jane Hershey and Larry Wallach.
 After more than two successful decades, the founding faculty members decided to pass on their responsibilities to a new team, directed by Victoria Suchodolski, with the hope that Early Music Week will continue to thrive and grow for future generations of early music enthusiasts.
-Despite restrictions due to Covid-19, Early Music Week took place in person under the new leadership in summer 2021.
+Early Music Week took place for the first time under the new leadership in the summer of 2021.

 Early Music Week is held at the World Fellowship Center in Albany, NH.
 WFC is an independent, intergenerational, and

 secular summer camp and conference center located near the White Mountain National Forest, whose mission is to promote social justice, community, and a connection with nature.
 During recreation time, Early Music Week participants can enjoy hikes, bike rides, canoeing or kayaking on the pond, as well as lectures and fun community-building activities.